 This requires the employer to determine how much of the vehicle’s FMV can be excluded from the employee’s income as a working condition fringe benefit.
 In other words, the employer must calculate the FMV of the vehicle and the FMV of the business use of the vehicle to establish the difference as the amount of the taxable fringe benefit.

 According to the IRS, the FMV based on IRS tables must be determined on the first date a vehicle is available for use by an employee.
 Once the annual lease value is set, the employer must determine the percentage of the vehicle’s use that is personal, based on mileage logs.

 Note: The annual lease value does not include the cost of gasoline.
 An employer can either determine the value of personal use based on the fair market value of gasoline, if it provides it, or at a rate of 5.5 cents per mile.
 If an employee doesn’t keep mileage records, the entire lease value, plus gasoline costs, is taxable to the employee.

 A company-provided car is still a viable option for attracting and retaining key employees.
 But it’s important to address all the payroll tax complexities relating to the personal use of a vehicle.
-With assistance from GTM’s payroll and tax advisers, employers can adhere to the tax law guidelines and meet all the reporting requirements.
+With assistance from GTM’s payroll, employers can adhere to the tax law guidelines and meet all the reporting requirements.
 Please contact us for more information.